Herring Cove Provincial Park is a nature-lover’s island paradise located on Campobello Island on New Brunswick’s Bay of Fundy.

 Around the 1.6-km (1-mi.) long beach, you will find sea urchins, a rich bog and sheer cliffs.
 Wildlife and birdlife abound at Herring Cove.
 Bald eagles, osprey and beavers are among the many species that can be observed along the trails at the park.

-The park also features a 9-hole golf course with pro shop and a restaurant featuring scrumptious local offerings.
+The park also features a 9-hole golf course with pro shop.

 Camp by the sea at Herring Cove Provincial Park.
 The campground offers 88 campsites (40 of which have electricity) and 5 rustic shelters.
 Fire pits, washrooms, picnic tables, kitchen shelters and playgrounds are all available on-site.